 AWARDS: Team plaques for 1st and 2nd place teams, medals for the top eight finishers in each event.
 Awards will be given immediately following the event for which they are earned.
 The diving awards will be given on Saturday, immediately following the awards for the 50 freestyle.

-ADVANCEMENT TO STATE: Swimmers finishing in the top two places for each swimming events and those meeting the state qualifying times, in the swimming finals session, will advance to the state competition.
+ADVANCEMENT TO STATE: Swimmers finishing in the top two places for each swimming event and those meeting the state qualifying times, in the swimming finals session, will advance to the state competition.
 The top four diving finishers advance to the state competition.
 In the event of a tie for second place in the swimming competition and the state qualifying standard has NOT been met, there will be a swim-off to determine who wins a bid to the State Meet.
 This will not affect their medal standings or team points.
 In the event of a tie for 4th place in diving, there will be a dive-off competition to determine who advances to the State Meet at the conclusion of the competition.
 The State Meet is set for Wednesday, November 18th through Friday, November 20th, 2015.

 ENTRIES: Each team may enter four individual competitors to each individual event and one relay per relay event.
 A competitor may enter a maximum of four events for the duration of the two-day meet.
 Each competitor may compete in a maximum of two individual events.
 If you use HyTek swimming software, please submit your entries as a HyTek export or backup (zip) file.
-If you do not, you may simply email them to Michele Northey using the attached entry sheet.
+If you wish to submit your entries on a spreadsheet, simply email them to Michele Northey using the attached entry sheet.
 Diving lists are DUE by Noon on Tuesday, the 10th; and final dive lists are due 1 hour before competition begins on Friday.
 No exceptions.
 Divers MUST be listed on initial entry sheet.

 ENTRIES are DUE: Sunday, November 8th , 2015, by NOON!